Quick Overview: Cat Drooling

 What Causes Drooling?

-There are many conditions that might cause drooling in cats.
-Drooling in cats (also called hypersalivation or ptyalism) is most often a sign of mouth pain.
+There are many conditions that might cause drooling (also called hypersalivation or ptyalism) in cats.

-If it’s painful for a cat to close her mouth or swallow, saliva will end up leaking out of her mouth, resulting in drooling.
+Drooling in cats is most often a sign of mouth pain.
+If it’s painful for a cat to close their mouth or swallow, saliva will end up leaking out of the mouth, resulting in drooling.

-- Something stuck in the mouth
+- Something is stuck in their mouth

 - Bad breath (halitosis)